• Skip to main content

 Cooked white rice with vegetables in white Dutch oven.

-• Transfer the rice to a large mixing bowl and let it cool slightly--approximately 5 to 6 minutes--or until it's not steaming quite as much so the half and half doesn't curdle.
+• Transfer the rice/vegetables to a large mixing bowl and let it cool slightly, approximately 5 to 6 minutes or until it’s not steaming as much.

 Cooked rice and vegetables in glass bowl.